abhinandanwalia/Warrior-Mortgage/README.md

 ### Version info

-This app was originally generated on Tue Jul 23 2019 15:14:19 GMT-0300 (Atlantic Daylight Time) using Sails v1.2.2.
+This app was originally generated on Tue Jul 23 2019 15:14:19 GMT-0300 (Atlantic Daylight Time) using Sails v1.2.2 and has been migrated from
+GitLab to GitHub.

 <!-- Internally, Sails used [`sails-generate@1.16.8`](https://github.com/balderdashy/sails-generate/tree/v1.16.8/lib/core-generators/new). -->